listenToRipley/100-JavaScript-Algorithm-Challenges/areEquallyStrong/README.md

 Given your and your friend's arms' lifting capabilities find out if you two are equally strong.

+**Explain**

+If there are matching values from your friend or your hands, return true.

+The location of the value does not matter.

+If there are any non matching values, then return false.

+Personally note, if I was passing this, I would make this either an array or object to pass in.

 **Example**

 - For yourLeft = 10, yourRight = 15, friendsLeft = 15 and friendsRight = 10, the output should be
 areEquallyStrong(yourLeft, yourRight, friendsLeft, friendsRight) = true;

 - For yourLeft = 15, yourRight = 10, friendsLeft = 15 and friendsRight = 10, the output should be
 areEquallyStrong(yourLeft, yourRight, friendsLeft, friendsRight) = true;

 - For yourLeft = 15, yourRight = 10, friendsLeft = 15 and friendsRight = 9, the output should be
 areEquallyStrong(yourLeft, yourRight, friendsLeft, friendsRight) = false.